Harry Boland: Civil War and Death

-In the 1922 general election, he was re-elected to the Dáil representing Mayo South–Roscommon South.
-Six weeks later, on 31 July, Boland was shot by soldiers of the National Army when they attempted to arrest him at the Skerries Grand Hotel.
-Two officers entered his room and Boland, who was unarmed, was shot and mortally wounded during a struggle:

-Reports of how and why he was shot vary and it is hard to establish an accurate historical reason, given the highly partisan views of the parties involved in the civil war conflict of brothers.
+Six weeks after the election, on 31 July, Boland was shot by soldiers of the National Army when they attempted to arrest him at the Skerries Grand Hotel.
+Two officers entered his room and Boland, who was unarmed, was shot and mortally wounded during a struggle.
+According to historian Andrew Brasier and John Kelly, "Reports of how and why he was shot vary and it is hard to establish an accurate historical reason, given the highly partisan views of the parties involved in the civil war conflict of brothers."

-He died the next day in St. Vincent's Hospital on 1 August 1922.
-As he lay dying, he refused to give the name of his attacker to his sister, Kathleen.
+He died the following day in St. Vincent's Hospital on 1 August 1922.
+As he lay dying, he told his sister Kathleen that the man who had shot him was a former comrade with whom he had shared imprisonment after the Easter Rising, but refused to give the name.
 He was buried at Glasnevin Cemetery.
 The service took place from the Whitefriar Street Carmelite Church.
-The hearse was followed by Cumann na mBan, Clan na Gael and the Citizen Army women's section.
+The hearse was followed by Cumann na mBan, Clan na Gael, and the Irish Citizen Army women's section.
+His funeral procession attracted vast crowds.
+The artist Jack B. Yeats, depicting the event in two paintings, conveyed what contemporaries described as a widespread sense of public dismay.

+According to historian David Fitzpatrick, Boland was "surely the most versatile of Irish revolutionaries" and that "while others specialised in fighting or speech-making, conspiracy or diplomacy, he tried his hand in every department."